pigpenguin/Spectrum-wiki/Creating-a-Plugin:-Logging-messages.md

 There are times you need to debug something with data being saved after the game quits, as development console closes as soon as the game shuts down.
 Spectrum provides you with a facility to do just that.
 To keep things simple, this guide will use default plugin set-up described in [this part](https://github.com/Ciastex/Spectrum/wiki/Creating-a-Plugin:-The-Basics).

 ## Introduction
-Spectrum saves its log files in the `%DISTANCE_PATH%\Distance_Data\Spectrum\Logs` folder.
-Plugins can use the `Logger(string fileName)` object to log their diagnostic data in there.
+Plugins can use the `Logger` class to log their diagnostic data in plugin's private Logs directory.
 The `Logger` class is located inside the `Spectrum.API.Logging` namespace.

 The `Logger` constructor prototype is:
 ```CSharp